 Filing for Chapter 13 bankruptcy protection provides an automatic stay against your creditors.
 Once they receive notice you filed for bankruptcy, they must stop all collection proceedings against you, including foreclosing on your home.
 Then it’s up to you and the court to come up with a repayment plan under Chapter 13.
-The bankruptcy attorneys at Groce & DeArmon explain how you can afford your home mortgage under bankruptcy protection.
+The bankruptcy attorneys at Groce & DeArmon, P.C., explain how you can afford your home mortgage under bankruptcy protection.

 Lower Debt Loads Based on Collateral

 One way to afford to make your mortgage payments in a Chapter 13 bankruptcy protection payment plan is to ask the court to reduce the debt loads based on collateral.